 For this reason, an upgraded alternator is required.
 Think about all of those lights and electronic equipment that need to work just right when turned on.

 2. Tuned Engine

-As we talked about earlier, police cars are often slightly faster than normal cars, but the engines are often tuned rather than replaced by a larger engine.
+As I talked about earlier, police cars are often slightly faster than normal cars, but the engines are often merely tuned rather than replaced by a larger engine.
 Just by modifying the software in a modern car, you can get a lot of extra horsepower and torque.
 Some car engines can even get more than 50 horsepower extra from a software tune.

 Sometimes hardware changes are also made to the engine, but in most car models, a software adjustment is sufficient.